The Wise Janitor

 Minnesota, USA

 Bob was kind and took every opportunity to let me know that he cared, even waving at me while I sat in class if he passed by in the hall.
-Bob gave me a big hug on a few occasions when I really needed a hug, but mostly he simply helped me smile when I felt there wasn’t a reason to smile.
+Bob gave me a big hug on a few occasions when I really needed a hug, but mostly, he helped me smile when I felt there wasn’t a reason to smile.
 He always gave a kind word, a wave, or a smile, and seemed genuinely happy to just see me.

 At the end of my senior year in 1988, I was looking for a summer job.
 Bob’s wife offered to put in a good word for me at her company.
-Although I found a different job that paid more, I was honored that — of all the students Bob knew — he and his wife took the time to help me.
+Although I found a different job that paid more, I was honored that of all the students Bob knew, he and his wife took the time to help me.

 Originally published as HeroicStories #719 on July 20, 2007